demisto/content/Packs/CofenseTriage/Integrations/CofenseTriagev3/README.md

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#Breaking-changes-from-the-previous-version-of-this-integration---Cofense-Triage-v3).

-## What Mirroring functionality does?
-The data in Cofense Triage Report can be mirrored to Cortex XSOAR to view the modifications when the report is updated.

-For example: When the report is processed, the fields like Report Category ID and Report location get modified, and hence the user will be able to see the modified field's value in XSOAR.

 ## Configure Cofense Triage v3 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.